pydantic/logfire/docs/guides/advanced/data_querying_api.md

 3. **Define the SQL Query**: Write the SQL query you want to execute.

-4. **Send the Request**: Use an HTTP POST request to the `/v1/query` endpoint with the SQL query in the request body.
+4. **Send the Request**: Use an HTTP GET request to the `/v1/query` endpoint with the SQL query as a query parameter.

 **Note:** You can provide additional query parameters to control the behavior of your requests.
 You can also use the `Accept` header to specify the desired format for the response data (JSON, Arrow, or CSV).